frezazadeh/GraphRL/README.md

 # GraphRL
-Graph-Based Reinforcement Learning Agent for CartPole-v1 Using PyTorch Geometric
+GNN-Based Reinforcement Learning Agent for CartPole-v1 Using PyTorch Geometric

 This code is initial idea of below demo and PoC, please cite: